MailTape/MailTape-v1/_posts/2017-04-16-Johnny Hawaii.md

 # Mailtape's selection

 + ## Johnny Hawaii - The Parrots Are Not What They Seem (They're Just Pigeons on Acid)
 _Inès_: **"**2015.
 The South of France.
 Early afternoon.
 25°C. Palm trees and flamingos in the background of Johnny Hawaii playing his set at [This Is Not A Love Song](https://thisisnotalovesong.fr/evenement/johnny-hawaii/ "Website") festival.
-Much like this memory, Johnny Hawaii's songs have this peaceful aura, like a hazy Sunday morning spent doing nothing in bed, or taking a nap on an warm afternoon just because we have the luxury to do so.**"**
+Much like this memory, Johnny Hawaii's songs have this peaceful aura, like a hazy Sunday morning spent doing nothing in bed, or taking a nap on a warm afternoon just because we have the luxury to do so.**"**

 + ## XX - XX
 _Inès_: **"**XXXXX**"**